DendrouLab/panpipes/docs/install.md

 ```

 Panpipes requires the unix package `time`.
 You can check if it installed with `dpkg-query -W time`.
-If time not already installed, you can
+If `time` is not already installed, you can install it using:

 ```bash
 conda install time